topogram/topogram.github.io/faq.md

 Topogram relies on complementaries approaches :

-* **Data Analysis** : Topogram offers tools to produce networks from raw data (ex. conversations on social media, email lists, file transfers logs, etc.)
+* **Data Analysis** : Topogram offers tools to create networks from large data sets (ex. conversations on social media, email lists, file transfers logs, etc.)
 * **Exploration** : The visualization interface allow to explore social, semantic and spatio-temporal aspects of the data with complex queries.
-* **Investigation**: All the graphs can be edited, annotated, augmented and shared with a team to produce solids representations of facts.
+* **Investigation**: All the graphs can be edited, annotated, augmented and shared within a team to produce solids representations of facts.

 #### Why Topogram ?